G.I. Joe: G.I. Joe Classified Series (2020–present)

-Super7 (2021-present)
+Super7 (2021–present)

 In 2021, the toy company Super7 started producing two lines of G.I.
 Joe figures.
 One is part of their ReAction line of 3.75" figures, with figures inspired from classic episodes of the Animated Series.
 They have also started releasing figures in their Ultimate's 7 inch line, that include multiple head designs, hands, and accessories.

 In media

 Comics

 G.I.
 Joe originated from a comic strip in the 1940s called "Private Breger".
 As a licensed property by Hasbro, G.I.
 Joe comics have been released from 1967 to present.
 G.I.
 Joe re-appeared in the 1980s as a promotional comic book, produced by Marvel Comics.
 The success of the main title led Marvel Comics to produce a secondary title, G.I.
 Joe: Special Missions which lasted 28 issues.
 The main series released its final issue #155 in December 1994, coinciding with the end of the Real American Hero toy line.

 In July 2001, Devil's Due Publishing acquired the rights to G.I.
 Joe and released a four-issue limited series entitled G.I.
 Joe: A Real American Hero (Reinstated).
 The new series picked up seven years after the end of the Marvel Comics series, and also used elements from the animated TV series.
 Strong sales led to Reinstated being upgraded to ongoing, and DDP also published other G.I.
 Joe titles outside the existing continuity.
 DDP's license with Hasbro expired in 2008 and was not renewed.

 In 2009, IDW Publishing began to publish the series again.
 IDW's G.I.
-Joe series is a complete reboot of the property, ignoring the continuity from the Marvel and Devil's Due incarnations of the comic.
+Joe series is a complete reboot of the property, ignoring the continuity from the Marvel and Devil's Due incarnations of the comic, and eventually was folded into a shared Hasbro Comic Book Universe with other Hasbro-based titles published by the company such as Transformers.
 However, the G.I.
 Joe: A Real American Hero series originally published by Marvel Comics in the 1980s and 1990s was revived as an ongoing series in May 2010 with a special #155 1/2 issue, and followed by #156 onwards in July 2010.
 The series directly picks up from the end of the Marvel Comics series and ignores the Devil's Due continuity completely.
 In 2022 it was announced that IDW lost the rights to G.I Joe.

+In 2023, Skybound Entertainment announced they had acquired the rights to G.I.
+Joe, and would be launching a new shared universe, the Energon Universe, that would include G.I.
+Joe, Transformers, and a new original property, Void Rivals; the first G.I.
+Joe comic as part of this universe was launched December 2023.
+It was also announced that they would resume publishing A Real American Hero, with issue #301 in November 2023 picking up where the IDW revival had left off.